U.S. Route 12 in Washington: Renumbering and realignments

 The extension of US 12 to Aberdeen was approved on June 20, 1967, with US 12 taking over much of US 410's former routing.
 However, where US 410 had crossed the Cascades at Chinook Pass, US 12 used the all-weather White Pass, replacing SR 8 and SR 14.
 Signs were changed in late December 1967, and the bypassed segments of US 410 became a new SR 8 between Elma and Olympia, and SR 410 between Tacoma and Naches.
-The bypass of Walla Walla was opened on October 17, 1973, despite local opposition that compared the new elevated freeway to the Berlin Wall.
+Due to construction of the Mossyrock Dam on the Cowlitz River, which would create Riffe Lake and inundate parts of the valley, US 12 was relocated in December 1967 on a 16 mi route that traveled through Morton.
+The detour was opened early after the Nesika Bridge over the Cowlitz River was destroyed in a fire started accidentally by construction crews a month earlier.
+The final project near the dam, a 1,136 ft arch bridge over the Cowlitz River, opened in May 1968 and was primarily financed by Tacoma City Light; at the time, it was the longest concrete arch bridge in North America.

+The Montesano–Elma section of US 12 was moved to a new, 9 mi divided highway in February 1969 after construction was completed on the last section of the Ocean Freeway.
+Construction of a 6.5 mi freeway to bypass downtown Walla Walla began in 1971 and was completed three years later at a cost of $13 million—about $5 million over the original estimate due to inflation.
+The freeway opened on October 17, 1973, despite local opposition that compared the elevated overpasses to the Berlin Wall.
 In 1985, US 12 was moved onto I-182 in the Tri-Cities, while its former route through Kennewick was replaced with an extension of SR 240.
 The change was not formally submitted to the AASHTO until 2006.
 The White Pass Scenic Byway was designated as a National Scenic Byway in October 2009.